 Every individual in the study cohort was assigned a five-year period before the home assessment was completed and after the intervention was completed.
-These periods are defined as the "pre-intervention" period and the "post-intervention" period.
+These periods are defined as the "pre-intervention" period and the "postintervention" period.
 The 90-day period between the assessment date and end-of-intervention date was intentionally excluded as a washout period.
 This is demonstrated in Figure 2.

 The analytical approach utilised a pre/post analysis methodology.
 For each of the scenarios detailed, the number of events in pre- and post-intervention periods were totalled.
-The post-intervention total was then compared to the pre-intervention total, and the change between the periods calculated.
+The post-intervention total was then compared to the pre-intervention total, and the change between the periods calculated. demonstrated break in receiving the "effect" of an HHI intervention.